bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

 ## Registering Bitmark Certificates using the Bitmark App

-The Bitmark app registers legal property rights on the public Bitmark blockchain for your digital assets, including personal health and social data, creative works such as art, photography, and music, and other intellectual property.
-These legal rights determine who owns property and what can be done with it, whether you want to keep it, sell it, or donate it.
+The Bitmark app registers legal property rights on the public Bitmark blockchain for individuals' digital assets, including personal health and social data, creative works such as art, photography, and music, and other intellectual property.
+These legal rights determine who owns property and what can be done with it, whether the individual wants to keep it, sell it, or donate it.

 <br>

 Here are the steps to register a new property using the Bitmark app:

 * On the PROPERTIES screen - Tap **CREATE FIRST PROPERTY** or **+**

     > It opens the **PROPERTIES > REGISTER** screen